Day 1: Thursday 29th August 2013 - We left home in

 We enjoyed a walk ashore and found a couple of rusty lumps of ship that had clearly been wrecked there, until forced to retreat by the midges, on this quiet, sunny afternoon and enjoyed a very calm evening at anchor.

-The Narrows, Burnt Isles - at low tide there is no question
+The Narrows, Burnt Isles - at low tide there is no question about where the buoys should be |

 Trip statistics 17.1nm 4 hrs.